Quaranteens: Practice Makes Patience

-April showers bring May flowers.
-What do May flowers bring?
-Extended shelter in place, and the need for patience.
-With lengthening stay-at-home orders and uncertainties of when schools and businesses will reopen in most of the U.S., these unpredictable times have required us to be patient—whether we like it or not.
 In an era where life is on demand, and often in our command, patience has become an under-developed character strength that is often neglected.
-Patience is an open-hearted acceptance of difficult, delayed and frustrating situations, like COVID-19.
+Patience is an open-hearted acceptance of difficult, delayed and frustrating situations.

-COVID-19 is a situation beyond our control, and will require patience to navigate well—especially for teenagers.
-Having patience is critical during this time, given that we are being asked to wait in our homes for an unforeseeable future.
+Difficult situations require patience to navigate well—especially for teenagers.
+Having patience is critical during for so many reasons.
 Generally, teenagers struggle with practicing patience, because of the state of their developing brains—which naturally leads to their challenges with impulse control and emotion regulation.

 Why Patience?

 It’s hard to develop a new skill or habit, especially if you do not have a strong reason to put in the effort.
 So, let’s start by taking the time to reflect on why patience is important.
 This will help us to appreciate it more, and have a stronger willingness to apply it to our daily lives.
-In order to effectively practice patience during this time, we need to continuously remind ourselves, and our teens, why we need to be patient during COVID-19—to save lives!
+In order to effectively practice patience, we need to continuously remind ourselves, and our teens, why we need to be patient.

 Ask yourself and your teen:

-• How will being patient during COVID-19 benefit me and those around me?
-To protect myself and loved ones.
+• How will being patient benefit me and those around me?
+It helps me get closer to my loved ones and achieve my goals.

 Practicing Patience

 Being aware of your feelings is critical for practicing patience.
 When we are aware of how we are feeling, we can identify the times when we are being patient or impatient.
-Start by thinking about your experience during COVID-19, and being attentive to your feelings.
+Start by being attentive to your feelings.

 Ask yourself: